-Node.vectors (direction='all', failed=False) Get vectors that connect at this node.
+Node.vectors (direction='all', failed=False)

-Set vectors that connect at this note.
+Get vectors that connect at this node.

 Direction can be "incoming", "outgoing" or "all" (default).
-Failed can be True, False or all class dallinger.models.Vector(origin, destination)
+Failed can be True, False or all class dallinger.models.Vector (origin, destination) A directed path that links two Nodes.